A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 Best to apply pre-bath and leave for 10 minutes.
-To get the most out of it, take a quarter-sized amount into your palms and gently rub it into your face or use coconut oil soaked cotton pads.
+To get the most out of it, take a quarter-sized amount into your palms and gently rub it into your face or use coconut oil-soaked cotton pads.

 Coconut oil can be a natural makeup remover.

-Most of the beauty products use cucumber to help remove makeup.
+Most beauty products use cucumber to help remove makeup.
 So instead of heading to the store, take one cucumber and blend it into a paste.
 Cucumbers have anti-inflammatory properties, so they will help to soothe irritated skin or acne-prone skin.

 You need not look beyond your refrigerator.
 Use a blender to mash cucumber until it has become pasty, add a little of your carrier oil of choice and it is ready to use as a cleanser.
 You will just love how well the mixture soothes the skin while taking off your makeup.